dirmeier/dataframe/docs/source/examples_for_data_frame.rst

 since both inherit from the same superclass ``ADataFrame``.
 So the routines do the same things, only on every **group** and not on the **whole** ``DataFrame`` object.
 We start out with a plain ``DataFrame`` and work through all the important methods.
+Since it is the same methods as in ``DataFrame`` I just show some examples.

 Subsetting GroupedDataFrame columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~